Classic Bells > Soapy stuff > Masterbatching lye

 Caution!
 Do not seal the container tightly when the lye solution is hot, because pressure will build up.

-Let the lye solution cool while lightly covered until the lye solution is safe to handle.
-Pour into the storage container.
+Let the lye solution cool while lightly covered until the lye solution is cool enough to handle safely.
+Pour the lye solution into the storage container.
 Cap the container securely, label it well, and store it out of reach of pets, children, and unsuspecting adults.

-If NaOH solution this concentrated is allowed to get colder than about 60F / 16C, some of the alkali will crystallize out of solution.
+If concentrated NaOH solution is allowed to get colder than about 60F / 16C, some of the alkali will crystallize out of solution.

-Prevent this problem by keeping the solution warm enough -- at least 65F / 18C.
+Prevent this problem by storing the solution in a reasonably warm place that is at least 65F / 18C.

 Ready-to-use masterbatch